DevExpress-Examples/wpf-data-grid-bind-to-infiniteasyncsource/README.md

 # How to Bind to InfiniteAsyncSource
-This example demonstrates how to bind the GridControl to InfiniteAsyncSource
+This example demonstrates how to bind the GridControl to InfiniteAsyncSource.